mendax1234/tp/docs/DeveloperGuide.md

 #### Use Case: Save and Load Timetable

 MSS
-1. ModHero automatically saves the timetable after each change (add, delete, or major).
+1. ModHero saves the timetable after 'schedule' command.
 2. When ModHero restarts, it automatically loads the last saved timetable.
 3. The user resumes from the same state as the previous session.